undur/vermilingua-maven-plugin/README.md

   will only affect the name of the WOA folder.
 The insides of two WOAs made from the same project, but compiled with different `finalName`s, will look exactly the same.

+  ## Work in progress

+* Applications: Currently only generates a WOA bundle (i.e. does not generate split install artifacts nor compressed artifacts).
+* `flattenResources` has not yet been implemented.